craftercms/docs/source/by-role/author/author-screens.rst

 After logging in, depending on what access rights have been setup for your user account, you can have one of two primary roles as a content author:

-* **Content Manager (Publisher Role)** A content Manager has the ability to approve and reject workflow.
+* **Content Manager (Publisher/Reviewer Role)** A content Manager has the ability to approve and reject workflow.
-  A content manager also has access to a number of dashboards which are not available to content contributors including Recently Published and Approved Scheduled Items.
+  A content manager also has access to a number of available actions in dashlets which are not available to content contributors including actions for Recently Published and Approved Scheduled Items dashlets.

 * **Content Contributor(Author Role)** A content contributor has access to create, edit and submit content